jerryjagtap55/ai-ux-journey/README.md

 Tools you'll use (Python, Figma, GPT, etc.)
 ✅ This will become one of your signature portfolio projects — let me know which one you pick and I’ll help you flesh it out.

+Day 4
+Started watching Videos and helped a friend with AI